Fuzzwah's Agentic Coding Learnings

 ON CONFLICT (id) DO UPDATE SET name = EXCLUDED.name

-The Code Review: Learning from Mistakes
+The Code Review: Learning from My Own Mistakes

 # WRONG: Validates the wrapper